AyushGupta-Code/LLM-Aided-Customer-Support-Automation/README.md

-# LLM-Aided Customer Support Automation
+# Customer Support Intent/Severity Classification

-Classifies customer tweets by intent and severity (0–3) and drafts brief, empathetic replies using Gemini.
-Models include a fast TF‑IDF + Logistic Regression baseline, with optional LSTM and DistilBERT tiers.
+Classifies customer tweets by intent and severity (0–3) using the manually labeled ground-truth dataset (no Gemini/LLM labeling).
+Five TF‑IDF models are trained: Logistic Regression, Linear SVM, SGD (logistic), SGD (hinge), and Multinomial Naive Bayes.

 ## How to Run
-Prereqs: Python 3.10+, a virtual environment, Gemini API key, and the dataset file `data/twcs.csv` (download it manually from Kaggle: Customer Support on Twitter).
+Prereqs: Python 3.10+, a virtual environment, and the dataset files `data/manual_labels.csv` (ground truth) plus `data/twcs.csv` if you want the optional TWCS visuals (download it manually from Kaggle: Customer Support on Twitter).

 1) Create and activate a virtual env, then install deps:
    - Conda: